In this article I have compiled by topic several ideas to improve your self-care.

 Put these ideas into practice and you’ll see how you can feel better by taking advantage of the resources you have.

-Do not forget to drink water (I like to always carry a bottle of water in my bag) and to take some infusion.
+Do not forget to drink water (I like to always carry a bottle of water in my bag) and to take some infusion (especially during PMS).

-For the day I usually take matcha (they sell sachets in Mercadona and now I’m testing organic matcha powder), red tea, green tea, Mate or rooibos.
-At night, I like to take chamomile with anise.
+For the day I usually take matcha (they sell sachets in Mercadona and now I’m testing organic matcha powder), red tea, green tea or Mate.
+At night, I like to take rooibos or chamomile with anise.

 ★ Eat healthy